mozilla-services/powerhose/docs/source/index.rst

 2. a broker that binds a socket to get some job (*"front"*) from clients, and another socket for workers (*"back"*) to connect.

-3. workers that connect to the "back" socket of the broker, receives jobs and end back results.
+3. workers that connect to the "back" socket of the broker, receive jobs and send back results.

 When client sends a job, the broker simply re-routes it to one of its workers, then gets back the result and send it back to the client.

-Workers also ping the broker on a regular basis via a *"heartbeat"* socket and die in case the broker has been offline for too long.
+Workers also subscribe to a *"heartbeat"* socket that receives regular heart beats from the broker.
+When the beat is lost, workers simply die.

 Powerhose uses `Circus <http://circus.readthedocs.org>`_ to manage the life of the broker and the workers, and provide high level APIs for your